 - Some employers offer benefits beyond salary that may include:

-- Similar benefits offered to full-time employees, such as: assistance in finding housing, a housing allowance, or furnished housing for remote assignments.
+- Housing: Assistance in finding housing, a housing allowance, or furnished housing for remote assignments.

 How Do We Post an Internship?